How to buy a house before you turn 25

 Only a few providers offer Lifetime ISAs, and the interest rates usually aren't great (the best savings accounts typically have higher).
 But don't let these things put you off.
 What's important is that for any money you pay into the account (up to £4,000 per year), the government will gift you a 25% bonus on top.

 There are a few things you need to know before opening an account, though.
-There are restrictions on when you're allowed to withdraw the money and the maximum value of a property it can be used to buy – so make sure you read our guide to the Lifetime ISA first.
+There are restrictions on when you're allowed to withdraw the money and the maximum value of a property it can be used to buy.
+Make sure you read our guide to the Lifetime ISA first.

 Use a Help to Buy scheme